harshita-gupta/cs262-wire-protocol-message-app/readme.md

 This is our client-server wire protocol assignment.
 All connections are on port 12345.
 Must use Python 2, not Python 3.

+EDIT 02/17/18 6PM: MAKE SURE TO GIT CLONE THE ENTIRE REPOSITORY OR DOWNLOAD ALL THE FILES.
+YOU NEED ALL THE FILES TO RUN THE PROGRAM.

 SECTION 1.
 RUNNING SERVER AND CLIENT
 1) To run, open a terminal and run python server.py.
 2) Open a second terminal and run python client.py.